azzkik/Analyze_Rice_Production2020-2022/Readme.md

 - To provide a basis for further analysis on factors influencing rice production in Indonesia.

 ## Data Source
-The data used for this analysis is sourced from [Name of Data Source], a reputable organization that collects and publishes agricultural data.
+The data used for this analysis is sourced from Indonesian Central Bureau of Statistics (https://www.bps.go.id/), a reputable organization that collects and publishes agricultural data.
 The dataset includes information on rice production by region, year, and other relevant variables.

 ## Methodology
 We performed data preprocessing, exploratory data analysis (EDA), and data visualization to achieve the project objectives.
 Python libraries, such as Pandas, Matplotlib, and Seaborn, were used for data analysis and visualization.